 6. Eat Authentic Polish Food at a Traditional Bar Mleczny (Milk Bar)

 For authentic home-cooked Polish cuisine, you absolutely must visit a bar mleczny (milk bar).
-Originally set up as a kind of affordable canteen for Polish workers (meals are subsidised by the state), the format flourished after WWII when communism and the well fare state ruled Poland.
+Originally set up as a kind of affordable canteen for Polish workers (meals are subsidised by the state), the format flourished after WWII when communism and the welfare state ruled Poland.

 Classic milk bar dishes I thought were particularly delicious include: